JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/git-interactive-rebase/summary/index.md

 ---

 ## Summary
-Now we know how to use git interactive rebase either from the UI or the command line.
+Now we know how to use git interactive rebase either from the UI or from the command line.
 Give them a try and use whichever way you prefer.

 ### IntelliJ IDEA Shortcuts Used
 Here are the IntelliJ IDEA shortcuts that we used.